 Here is what both the factors entail-

 - On store factors – These include having the right set of keywords in the app description or its title to enable Play Store search algorithms to fetch them when showing results for a particular category.
+These features also play a huge role in getting an Android app featured on the store.

 - Off store factors – These include having enough backlinks coming in from different sources.
 The sources can be anything – articles, videos, or mentions.
 Another element that we will be adding here is users’ ratings and reviews.
 Although, they get uploaded on the store, but the app publishers have no control on them.